On the numerical approximation of the distance to singularity for matrix-valued functions: Computational issues

 \section{Computational issues}

 The computational aspects of the method require a more careful discussion.
 Firstly, the numerical implementation of the method may require a initial normalization.
-Indeed it may be useful to perform a normalization if the determinant of the initial matrix-valued function has a large or also small modulus.
+Indeed, it may be useful to perform a normalization if the determinant of the initial matrix-valued function has a large or also small modulus.
 This is equivalent to work with a relative error.
 The normalization we propose is the following.
-Consider the evaluation of the determinant of the matrix-valued function $\mathcal{F}(\lambda)$ at a set of points
+Consider a discrete set of points $\Xi \subseteq \partial D$.
+As explained in Section \ref{subsec:Reformulation}, we may consider as $D$ the unit disk in the complex plane.
+Therefore, we select a finite number of distinct points in $\partial D$: